orzut/fetch-rewards-backend/README.md

 * ```$ createdb fetch_points```
 * ```$ npm run start```

 Database is now ready to be called.
+Below is the description of API calls using Postman and Curl.

 ### API calls using Postman
 Download and login to Postman: https://www.postman.com/downloads/ (Note: postman cloud cannot make localhost calls)

 Select "Create new HTTP request"

-### Use case: Add transactions for a specific payer and date.
+#### Use case: Add transactions for a specific payer and date.

   This request is used to add transactions to the database.
 (Note: current database is pre-populated with examples)